 We are not pie-in-the-sky strategy people.
 We like folks who know how to roll up their sleeves and make it happen.
-Over-thinking isn’t what took us to 6 million students; doing is what did 🙂
+Overthinking isn’t what got us to 15 million students; taking action is what did ?

 7) Open Up

 We speak our minds, and we’re very direct.
 We can’t be anything but ourselves.
-If you like to “allude” to things, this probably isn’t a good fit.
+If you prefer to “allude” to things, this probably isn’t a good fit.